jrandiny/yoga-slim7-ubuntu/readme.md

 - https://askubuntu.com/questions/1226036/intel-ax200-wi-fi-adapter-not-working

 If you encounter this problem, please [disable it](https://www.windowscentral.com/how-disable-windows-10-fast-startup) and Wi-Fi should work without problems.

-## Extra: BIOS Unlock

-Lenovo has hidden some advanced options that are useful for overclocking, enabling s3 support, and other advanced functionality which can be enabled by writing special value on the i/o port.
-You can use the following tools to do that https://github.com/esno/yoga-bios-unlock.
-Use at your own risk

 ## Extra: Battery Conservation Mode